Fine-Tuning Robot Policies While Maintaining User Privacy: Experimental Validation

 Across all simulations and architectures, optimal performance is comprised of two elements: (a) alignment with the user's personalization when the key is \textit{correct}, and (b) alignment with $\pi^\star$ when the key is \textit{incorrect}.
 With this in mind, we present the results of our controlled simulations in \fig{sims1}.
 Results are averaged over $100$ simulated experiments and the vertical bars represent standard-error.
 Each column of \fig{sims1} corresponds to a different key $k$.
 The first column corresponds to a randomly sampled key, i.e. $k \in \mathcal{K}_1$.
 The second column corresponds to a key that is one bit removed from the user's key, i.e. $k \in \mathcal{K}_2$.
 The final column corresponds to the user's key.
 An optimal method would have high performance for the general objective in the first two columns and poor performance in the third column.
 Likewise, an optimal method would have high performance in the third column for the personalized objective and poor performance in the first two columns.

 We find that PRoP has a statistically significant performance edge in all environments and keys when compared to baselines ($p < 0.05$).
 Notably, keys that are one-bit away from the correct key are less likely to leak user information than baselines.
-This distinction is incredibly important: if the rate of information leakage monotonically decreases with the number of bits incorrect in the key and the information leakage for close keys is low, then the model is difficult to attack.
+This distinction is important: if the rate of information leakage monotonically decreases with the number of bits incorrect in the key and the information leakage for close keys is low, then the model is difficult to attack.
 We find that in this critical point, our method exhibits far less information leakage than baselines.
 In simulations with relatively low dimensionality (e.g., \textit{Imitation Learning} (3-DoF)), PRoP generally performs on-par with a multi-layer perceptron model.
 However, as the dimensionality increases, the performance gap grows.
-In \textit{Reinforcement Learning}, the performance gap for correct keys between PRoP and MLP is substantial.
-Implementation details and further statistical analyses are available on our \href{https://prop-icra26.github.io}{project site}.
+In \textit{Reinforcement Learning}, the performance gap for correct keys between PRoP and MLP is substantial. {In \textit{Image Classification}, PRoP performs as well as MLP for randomly sampled keys, but PRoP is far better at personalizing to user data and maintaining their privacy. }

+{\fig{cap} shows the results from Section~\ref{sec:cap}.
+Overall, we find that the performance of MLP and CVAE are nearly identical for $\lvert K^\star \rvert > 1$.
+PRoP safely personalizes to the users' objectives up to about $X$ users; after this point the model begins to fail.
+We stress that PRoP is personalizing using \textit{a single} key encoder across all users.
+With no additional memory overhead, PRoP is able to scale up to $X$ users with a single network.
+Implementation details and further analysis are available on our \href{https://prop-icra26.github.io}{project site}, such as simulations involving language personalization and weight obfuscation. }